-When you install a Current Release, the Install Update mechanism offers to apply the minimum set of hotfixes on the new version to bring the servers up-to-date.
+When you install a Current Release, the Install Updates mechanism offers to apply the minimum set of hotfixes on the new version to bring the servers up-to-date.

-The following section provides step-by-step instructions on extracting and applying an update using the Install Update wizard.
+The following section provides step-by-step instructions on extracting and applying an update using the Install Updates wizard.
 If you are planning to apply an update that you have already downloaded from the Citrix Support website, see Installing previously downloaded updates.

-- 1. From the XenCenter menu, select Tools and then Install Update. - 2.
-Review the information on the Before You Start page and select Next to continue. - 3.
+- 1. From the XenCenter menu, select Tools and then Install Updates. - 2.
+In the Install Updates wizard, select Citrix Hypervisor 8.2 CU1 or earlier and review the information on the Before You Start page.
+Click Next to continue. - 3.
 Select the updates to install and select Next to continue. - 4.
 Select the servers to install updates on and select Next to continue.